 Successful grant-writing involves solid advance planning and preparation.
 It takes time to coordinate your planning and research, organize, write and package your proposal, submit your proposal to the funding agency, and follow-up.

 Structure, attention to specifications, concise persuasive writing, and a reasonable budget are critical elements in writing a grant.
 There are many ways to organize grant proposals.
-The funding agency’s guidelines will contain specifications about required information and how it should be arranged.
-Standard proposal elements are: the narrative, budget, appendix of support material, and authorized signature.
-Many proposal applications require abstracts or summaries, an explanation of budget items, and certifications.
+The funding agency’s guidelines will contain specifications about required information and how it should be arranged and failure to follow these guidelines generally leads to delay.
+Standard proposal elements are: project/research narrative, budget, appendix of support materials, and authorized signature.
+Many proposal applications require abstracts or summaries, an explanation of budget items, and certifications in addition to letters of support.
 Below are some general components of a grant proposal.

 Statement of Goal or Need.

-State the purpose, goals, measurable objectives, General Goal, significance statement of the problem and emphasizing its importance should be summarized in a concise introductory paragraph.
+State the overall purpose, goals, measurable objectives, and significance of the problem being addressed and emphasize its importance in a concise introductory paragraph.

 Clearly and concisely describe a specific set of testable conjectures.
 A well-formulated hypothesis leads to the specific aims that form the basis of the research.

 Specific aims test the hypothesis.
 The relationship to the overall goal and significance should be clearly outlined in the specific aims.